uujuju1/Rotor-lib/README.md

-# Mindustry Java Mod Template
+# Rotor lib
-A Java Mindustry mod template that works on Android and PC.
-The Kotlin version of this mod can be seen [here](https://github.com/Anuken/MindustryKotlinModTemplate).
+A java Mindustry mod lib that makes the creation of copters, drones, etc, a little easier

 ## Building for Desktop Testing